Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

 Speaking of the infrastructure setup for the load testing of the platform.
 It is 500+ AWS CPU instances which are C4.4X Large or C4.8X Large running at 75% utilization.

-C4X instances are built for very high CPU intensive operations with low price per compute ratio.
-They provide high networking performance, increased storage performance at no additional cost.
+C4X instances are built for very high CPU-intensive operations with a low price-per-compute ratio.
+They provide high networking and increased storage performance at no additional cost.

 3. Simulating Traffic